-- Certificate of Incorporation and/or Articles of Association (or equivalent, i.e. foundation charter); - Certificate of Incorporation and/or Articles of Association (or equivalent, i.e. foundation charter); - Trust Deed (or relevant extracts of Trust Deed); - o Recent (within 6 months) bank statement or utilities bill (address only); - Latest annual return filed; - Audited financial statements sourced from an independent public registry; - Prepared accounts signed by a reporting accountant.
+- Certificate of Incorporation and/or Articles of Association (or equivalent, i.e. foundation charter); - Trust Deed (or relevant extracts of Trust Deed); - Recent (within 6 months) bank statement or utilities bill (address only); - Latest annual return filed; - Audited financial statements sourced from an independent public registry; - Prepared accounts signed by a reporting accountant.